Amanda Kernell

 Amanda Kernell (/sv/; born 9 September 1986) is a Swedish, Southern Sami director and screenwriter.
-She is best known for the movie Sami Blood, which won several awards.
+She is best known for the movie Sami Blood (2016).

 Early life and education

 Amanda Kernell was born on 9 September 1986 in Umeå.
 Her mother is Swedish, but through her father, she developed roots in Sami culture.
 Kernell experienced two very different cultures growing up with divorced parents with her mother being Swedish and her father being Sami.
 Her grandparents were nomadic reindeer herding families and only spoke Sami.
 They were only assimilated into the Swedish society once they went to residential schools in Sweden.

 In her early teens, she devoted herself to acting and directing within the municipal theater.
 In the years 2009–2013, Kernell attended and graduated from the National Film School of Denmark in Copenhagen.

 Kernell studied writing for the stage and audio visual media at Biskops-Arno, where she also completed the Filpool Nord course "Screenwriting for low-budget feature films".
 Beginning in 2009, Kernell attended the National Film school of Denmark, being one of the six students they bring in every two years.